valentic/mango-mcs/INSTALL.rst

 Introduction
 --------------------------------------------------------------------------

-This package builds the disk image for a remote data transport ssytem.
+This package builds the disk image for a remote data transport sytem.
 It uses the buildroot tool to manage the process, starting with building a toolchain with a compiler and libraries for cross complilation followed by the Linux kernel and user space tools to create a small but fully